freddyaboulton/freddyboulton/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a senior software engineer at the [Alteryx Innovation Labs](https://www.alteryx.com/innovation-labs) where I am a primary contributor to [EvalML](https://github.com/alteryx/evalml), a python package for automated machine learning (AutoML).
-I believe open source tools are needed to make breakthroughs in data science.
+I'm a software engineer specializing in the intersection of open source software and artificial intelligence.
+I'm currently at [Hugging Face](https://huggingface.co/), where I spend most of my time developing [Gradio](https://www.gradio.app/), an open-source python package for building AI-powered web applications with little code.

-Previously, I was a software engineer at [Aptiv](https://www.aptiv.com/autonomous-mobility), where I built tools to train deep learning models of driver behavior for autonomous vehicles.
-Prior to Aptiv, I worked as a data scientist at [Nielsen](https://www.nielsen.com/us/en/) leveraging thousands of hours of television viewing data to build machine learning models to calculate television ratings.
+Previously, I worked at the [Alteryx Innovation Labs](https://www.alteryx.com/innovation-labs) where I was a lead engineer on [EvalML](https://github.com/alteryx/evalml), a python package for automated machine learning (AutoML).
+I got my start in software at [Motional](https://motional.com/), developing tools to train deep learning models of driver behavior for autonomous vehicles.
+Out of college, I worked as a data scientist at [Nielsen](https://www.nielsen.com/us/en/) leveraging thousands of hours of television viewing data to build machine learning models to calculate television ratings.